THE LAWS OF THE HUNTERIAN SOCIETY

 MEETINGS OF THE SOCIETY

-35. Any Fellow shall have the right to introduce visitors at Meetings.
+51. Fellows are encouraged to introduce visitors at Meetings.
 The President shall invite them to participate in the discussions.

 Wheresoever the terms “medicine” and “medical” are employed in these Laws, they shall be understood as including surgical, obstetrical and all other branches of medical science and art.